cern-eos/eos/doc/quickstart/client/configure.rst

 EOS client configuration
 ========================

-You need to setup two variables
+You need to setup two variables in your environment to direct the **eos** CLI to connect to a given EOS instance.

 .. code-block:: text